 Yucatan in Mexico has become increasingly popular with tourists and travellers alike, with places like Cancun, Isle Mujeres and Playa del Carmen booming with tourism.
 But you know me, and you know I’m looking for the path less trodden, off the tourist tracks where the crowds haven’t yet found.
-So let me introduce you one of the last unspoilt destinations in Mexico; Xcalak.
+So let me introduce you to one of the last unspoilt destinations – Xcalack Mexico

 On the tip of a peninsula that borders the Caribbean sea to the east and Chetumal Bay to the west.
 It is about 4.5 hours South of Playa del Carmen in car – let’s talk about how to get there.

 Nothing worth doing ever came easy, hey?
-There’s a reason not many people make it down to Xcalak.
+There’s a reason not many people make it down to Xcalack Mexico.
 Especially as most towns in Yucatan are so easily accessible, but this gives Xcalak its extra charm, and in my opinion worth every hour of travel.

 There are only 2 busses that go to Xcalak from Mahahual, one super early around 6am and one at 6pm.
 You can get an ADO bus to Mahahual which is about an hour from Xcalak.
 From Mahahual you will have to get a taxi to Xcalak which will cost you around $30 if you miss the bus (or however much the taxi driver wants to charge you – at this point you don’t have much of an option).